stackbit-projects/myrxmobileapp-4d8b8/content/pages/pricing.md

   - type: grid_section
     title: FAQ
     grid_items:
-      - title: Can I use multiple languages?
+      - title: Does it support multiple languages?
         content: |
           My Rx Device currently supports English.
 Other languages are on the roadmap and should be rolled out by the end of